BrunelCS/CS2001-Resources/Deliverables/Deliverable5-7.md

 # Appendix - Project Backlog

-*Instructions:** Remove the example, and fill it with your project backlog.
-In the example, we kept User Registration - 001 as not all of its tasks are complete.
-The review also added a revision on how the form should collect users' preferred food items.
-(Remove the instructions before submission)

 | Epic              | US ID* | As a .. | I want to .. | So that ... | F/NF/UI** | Priority|
 | ----------------- | ------ | ------------- | ------- | ------- |-------- | ----- |